How to Embed a Video or 3rd Party Widget/Embed Code on Your Website

 There are a number of ways to capture your screen.
 We use Snagit, but you can use Print Screen or other software.
 Alternatively, simply selecting a picture that reflects the video content is also a viable option.

-Be sure to follow the instructions about Optimizing Your Content for Facebook before finishing.
+Be sure to follow the instructions about Optimizing Your Images for Social Media before finishing.